makersacademy/chitter-challenge/README.md

 * Test-driving advanced Objects in Ruby, including adapter, wrapper, and service objects, namely ORMs
 * Implementing a RESTful routing convention
+* Implementing CSS stylesheets to a Sinatra web app.
 * Using psql and the PG ruby gem to connect to a local database.
 Implementing SQL query terms like `SELECT`, `FROM`, `WHERE`, `*`.
 * Using Rake to automate tasks (in this case, setting up databases)

 ## To complete

+* Implement an authentication system, where users can log in and out
 * Harder user stories are below to complete when there is time
 ```
 HARDER